SymbioticEDA/MARLANN/docs/isa.md

 - AddLBP: Add MADDR to the load base pointer.

+- SetBBP: Set the bias base pointer to MADDR.

+- AddBBP: Add MADDR to the bias base pointer.

 - SetSBP: Set the load base pointer to MADDR.

 - AddSBP: Add MADDR to the load base pointer.